20 Fun Jobs That Pay Well

 4. Creating Art Is Fun.
 What Are the Best Jobs for Artists?

-Making a good living as an artist is definitely possible.
+Making a good living as an artist is possible.
 Whether you are a self-employed artist or work for an employer, your options may only be limited by your creativity and imagination.
-Illustration, painting, sculpture, ceramics, tattoo design, glassblowing, and jewelry making are some careers in art that most people know about.
+Illustration, painting, sculpture, ceramics, tattoo design, glassblowing, and jewelry making are some art careers that most people know about.
 But if you have artistic talent, you can pursue all kinds of other career paths.

-For example, art direction, college-level teaching, multimedia art, and graphic design are some good jobs that pay well if you have the right creative skills.
+For example, art directing, college-level teaching, multimedia artistry, and graphic design are good jobs that pay well if you have the right creative skills.
 Check out the average salaries to see why these are some of the best jobs for artists:

 How to Start Building on Your Talents

-Are you feeling inspired after learning about all of the interesting possibilities for fun jobs that pay well?
-Why not act on that inspiration right now?
-Take a moment to discover the training options in your area by entering your zip code into the search box below!
+Are you feeling inspired after learning about the possibilities for fun jobs that pay well?
+Vocational and trade school programs can provide a direct and focused path to learning the career you want.
+Act on your inspiration right now!
+Take a moment to discover the training options in your area by entering your zip code into the search box below.